sjiaire/cr-site-natacha/content/sales_lands/kimironko-plot.md

 **Plot for Sale - Kimironko**

-Buy this beautiful plot located in the commercial area Kimironko nearby Kwa Mushimire.
+Buy this beautiful plot located in the commercial area of Kimironko nearby Kwa Mushimire.
 Kimironko is a lively neighborhood with easy access to the Kimironko business area.

 This 2,321 sqm plot zoned in C1 (Mixed use zone) includes a 4-bedroom house with a vast and mature garden and has access to 2 roads.